eingaeph/pip.imbue.hood/README.md

 and vertical scrolling
   3) perform several text editing functions.

+# The Build

+  The library build is accomplished by the bash script gath/scrip.
+The build performs test exercises on test executables, and requires user input to exit test editors and before proceeding to the next step.
+This will probably irritate folks who are not an author, but we love the slight gain in assurance that the build is going correctly.

   Project pip/imbue/hood forked from the antirez writing at the data structure level. subKilo deals with text coordinates, x and y, and and window coordinates, u and v, while Kilo works with the offset between those alternative coordinates.
-We are irrationally attached to our choice of data structure, because reasons.
+We are irrationally attached to our choice of data structure, because, reasons.

 # Code Snippets to Ilustrate C Idioms